Jose de Venecia Jr.: Early life and career

-De Venecia was born in Dagupan, Pangasinan to Judge Jose R. de Venecia Sr. and Casimira Villamil Clavería.
+De Venecia was born in Dagupan, Pangasinan on December 26, 1936 to Judge Jose R. de Venecia Sr. and Casimira Villamil Clavería.
 De Venecia came from an influential political family.
 His grandfather, Guillermo de Venecia was the municipal president (now known as mayor) from 1916 to 1918 and from 1925 to 1926.
-He ran and won as congressman of the 2nd district of Pangasinan from 1969 to 1972.
-After the restoration of the House of Representatives in 1987, he ran and won as congressman of the fourth district of Pangasinan.

 In 1947, he finished his elementary studies at the Dagupan Elementary School where he was accelerated by one year.
-He completed his secondary education at the De La Salle College High School, and finished Journalism at the Ateneo de Manila, being an outstanding Associate Editor of The Guidon and Editor-in-Chief of the school annual, The Aegis.
+He completed his secondary education at the De La Salle College High School, and finished Journalism at the Ateneo de Manila in 1955.

-As an entrepreneur, de Venecia pioneered overseas contract work for Filipinos where he was one of the first Philippine prime contractors in the Middle East and North Africa in the mid-1970s.
+As a businessman, de Venecia pioneered overseas contract work for Filipinos where he was one of the first Philippine prime contractors in the Middle East and North Africa in the mid-1970s.
 He hired 51,000 Filipinos for his companies and engaged in port operations in Saudi Arabia, agriculture in Africa, and mass housing and oil exploration in the United Arab Emirates.
 His Middle East initiative was followed and later led to the employment of millions of Filipinos.
-In the 1970s, he was initiated an oil and gas exploration program that led to the first oil and gas strikes in offshore Palawan.
+In the 1970s, he initiated an oil and gas exploration program that led to the first oil and gas strikes in offshore Palawan.
 He was elected president of the Petroleum Association of the Philippines.

-De Venecia was a diplomat as Minister-Economic Counselor from 1966 to 1969.
+De Venecia's first stint in politics was in 1961, when he became a spokesperson for presidential candidate Diosdado Macapagal.
+During the presidency of Ferdinand Marcos, De Venecia was in the diplomatic service as Minister-Economic Counselor from 1966 to 1969.
+He was also posted to the Philippine embassy in South Vietnam as press and economic counselor.
 He conceived and implemented the historic dollar-remittance program for overseas Filipino workers worldwide.

+He ran and won as congressman of the 2nd district of Pangasinan from 1969 to 1972.
 He was one of the Ten Outstanding Congressmen before martial law in the Philippines.
+After the restoration of the House of Representatives in 1987, he ran and won as congressman of the fourth district of Pangasinan.

-He is one of the co-founders of the Radio Philippines Network.
+He was one of the co-founders of the Radio Philippines Network.

 Speaker of the House (1992–1998)

 De Venecia official portrait during the 8th Congress.

-After Defense Secretary Fidel Ramos failed to snap Laban ng Demokratikong Pilipino (LDP) presidential nomination, Ramos recruited de Venecia to form a brand new party, Partido Lakas ng Tao.
-He initiated the move to unite the National Union of Christian Democrats (NUCD), a cluster of the Progressive Party led by former Foreign Affairs Secretary Raul Manglapus, and thd the Union of Muslim Democrats of the Philippines, and Lakas to make it a dominant party.
+After Defense Secretary Fidel Ramos failed to win the Laban ng Demokratikong Pilipino (LDP) presidential nomination, Ramos recruited de Venecia to form a brand new party, Partido Lakas ng Tao.
+He initiated the move to unite the National Union of Christian Democrats (NUCD), a cluster of the Progressive Party led by former Foreign Affairs Secretary Raul Manglapus, and the Union of Muslim Democrats of the Philippines, and Lakas to make it a dominant party.

 That same year, he was re-elected as congressman.
 Since Ramos got a low plurality in the election, De Venecia created a Rainbow Coalition, converging political parties that include the LDP, NPC, Lakas–NUCD, and other minor parties to make a solid majority in the House, which made him elected Speaker of the House of Representatives.
 He was reelected as congressman and speaker in 1995.